valid-resource/Invite/README.md

 # Invite

-For getting a invite request to join organization opening an [issue](https://github.com/valid-resource/Invite/issues/new).
+For getting an invite request to join the organization opening an [issue](https://github.com/valid-resource/Invite/issues/new).